Where to Find It

 Frontgate, frontgate.com; 800-626-6488.
-High-end source for outdoor merchandise including a copper fire pit and a backyard theater system.
+High-end source for outdoor merchandise including a copper fire pit and a customizable, professional-grade outdoor “cooking suite.”

 Notting Hill Gardens, 815-B King St., Alexandria; 703-518-0215; nottinghillgardens.com.
-High-end imported garden furniture and accessories from Europe, including urns, containers, tools, and watering cans.
+High-end imported garden furniture and accessories—urns, containers, tools, and watering cans—from Europe.
 Owner Geoff Stone offers landscape-design services.

-Offenbacher’s Fireplace, Patio & Christmas, 5500 Randolph Rd., Rockville; 301-881-8565; also in Columbia, Falls Church, Fairfax, Springfield, Sterling, and Fredericksburg; offenbachers.com.
+Offenbacher’s Fireplace, Patio & Christmas, 5500 Randolph Rd., Rockville; 301-881-8565; also in Columbia, Falls Church, Fairfax, Springfield, and Sterling; offenbachers.com.
 Large selection of outdoor furniture in aluminum, wrought iron, wicker, and wood.

 Park Place, 5100 Wisconsin Ave., NW; 202-342-6294; parkplacedc.com.
 High-end outdoor furniture in teak and wicker as well as portable lighting and garden accessories.